Annular cutter: Drilling tubes and pipes

-Annular cutters can also be used to make holes in pipes and tubes.
-Annular cutters help make holes in pipe and tubes without dimpling and deburring.
+Annular cutters can also be used to make holes in pipes and tubes without dimpling and deburring.

-To make a hole in tube or pipe easily an annular cutter should be used with a magnetic base drilling machine and a tube/pipe clamping device.
-The tube clamping device is a metallic device which is clamped on the tube with an adjustable chain.
+To make a hole in a tube or pipe easily an annular cutter should be used with a magnetic base drilling machine and a tube/pipe clamping device.
+The tube clamping device is a metallic device that is clamped on the tube with an adjustable chain.
 After clamping the device the magnetic drilling machine is placed on the device, which gets clamped to the device by switching on its magnet.

 With the help of magnetic drilling machines' proper RPM, the annular cutter makes a perfect hole in the tube.

-Generally a HSS annular cutter is used to make holes in tubes and pipes, as the TCT annular cutters has more chances of cutting teeth breakage due to curved surfaces of tubes and pipes.
+Generally, a HSS annular cutter is used to make holes in tubes and pipes, as the TCT annular cutters have more chances of cutting teeth breakage due to curved surfaces of tubes and pipes.

 As annular cutters are hollow there is no dead zone resistance.
 The cutting takes place only on the periphery of the hole to be made.
-Annular cutters distribute load equally on the periphery of the hole with its multiple cutting edges, thus the required thrust and energy is also much less comparatively.
+Annular cutters distribute the load equally on the periphery of the hole with its multiple cutting edges, thus the required thrust and energy are also much less comparatively.

 Drilling rail and tracks

-Annular cutters are also manufactured for with special grade especially for drilling railway tracks.
+Annular cutters are also manufactured with special grade, especially for drilling railway tracks.
 Rail annular cutters are designed for railroad rail drilling operations.
 The rail annular cutters with special manufacturing technology are made to drill very hard and corroded material like rail.
-Rail annular cutters are available in HSS and TCT type, though TCT rail cutters are more popular worldwide.
+Rail annular cutters are available in HSS and TCT types, though TCT rail cutters are more popular worldwide.